 If you don’t know what to say, there’s probably someone else who does!
 Check out our list of Father’s Day quotes to find a funny or heartwarming quotation that’ll work for your video for dad.
 Then add a Quote block to your video for some extra style.

 Create a quick post that recognizes all the dads you have among your friends and family.
-Upload their photos into one big collage, and wish them a happy Father’s Day by tagging them in a post on social media.
+Upload all of their photos into your Animoto project, and wish them a happy Father’s Day by tagging them in a post on social media.

-There are lots of ways to add a sense of style or fun to your video.
+There are lots of ways to add a sense of style and personality to your video.
 Here are a few ideas that’ll help you elevate your video:

-Check out Animoto’s “Filter” icon to change up the look of your whole video.
-Get a retro feel with sepia tones or go for all black and white.
+Check out the Filter icon in the Design tab to change up the look of your whole video.
+Get a retro feel with sepia tones or go sentimental with all black and white.
 Try them all out to find the look you like best.

 Look for old home videos and include just a few seconds to add movement to your Father’s Day slideshow.
-You can also record a few seconds of video for the start or end of your video.
-A recording of you is much more personal than a title slide introduction, and your video will leave a bigger impact if the final slide Dad sees is your smiling face and kind words.
+A recording of you is much more personal than a title slide introduction, and your video will leave a bigger impact if the final slide Dad sees is your smiling face.

 Use a series of photos to create a fast-paced series of photos that’ll impress your audience.
 Check out our post on photo bursts to learn how you can add them to your video.